2015

 Laxmi, Dr Prakash’s wife, completed her degree in nursing.

 Two SCI colleagues returned home after spending a few weeks at SIRC: Amira, an occupational therapist, returned to Canada and SCI rehab specialist physician Renee returned to Italy.
-Financial plan
+Financial planner Kate, returned to Bowen Island.

 On the right, a photo shows (left to right) Mandira, Chanda, Amira, Renee and Uday in a group selfie taken at SIRC.